How Probate Home Sales Work in Clark County

 Inventorying and appraising the estate's assets.

-The executor must inventory and appraise all of the deceased person's assets.
-This includes real estate, bank accounts, investments, and personal property.
+The executor must inventory and appraise all of the deceased person's assetsincluding real estate, bank accounts, investments and personal property.

 Paying debts and taxes